 Scoop the cream cheese into the custard and beat together with an electric hand mixer until smooth.
 Fold in the aquafaba a little at a time until it is well combined.
 This is your custard cream.
 Set aside.

 Combine the coffee and liqueur in a medium bowl.
 Dip the biscuits in one at a time for a few seconds, to allow the coffee to soak in.
 If using slices of cake, only dip into the coffee very briefly, you don't want the cake to disintegrate.
 Line a casserole or trifle dish with a single layer of the dipped biscuits/cake.

 Scoop approximately half of the prepared custard cream over the biscuits/cake, creating a thick layer.
 Repeat with another single layer of dipped biscuits/cake and a layer of the custard cream.
 Garnish with a generous dusting of cocoa power and/or grated dark chocolate.

-Cover and refrigerate for a minimum of 2 hours to overnight.
+Cover and refrigerate overnight.
 The tiramisu is best served the next day.